Understanding psoriasis medication

 Psoriasis is a chronic skin condition that typically causes red, scaly patches on the skin.
 It is not contagious.
 While there is no cure, treatments are available to help ease your psoriasis symptoms.

-Psoriasis occurs when there’s too much inflammation in the skin.
-It can appear in areas such as your scalp, elbows, knees, abdomen or between the buttocks.
+Psoriasis occurs when there's too much inflammation in the skin.
+This causes rapid growth and shedding of skin cells, which build up into red and scaly patches.
+The patches can appear anywhere in the body but are most common in areas such as your scalp, elbows, knees, abdomen, groin or between the buttocks.
 It often shows as red, raised rashes with white or silver scales but the condition can also present itself in a different way.

-There’s a lot you can do to ease some of the symptoms of psoriasis:
+If you have psoriasis, there’s a lot you can do to ease some of the symptoms:

 Ointments and creams can help too.

-Different types of medicines can be put on your skin to ease psoriasis.
+Different types of medication can be put on your skin to ease psoriasis.
 The aim is to reduce the inflammation.
-Common skin medications include:
+Common psoriasis medications that you apply to your skin include:

 You may be given just one medication or a mix depending on which parts of the body are affected.

-If you use skin medications and your psoriasis still bothers you, you might be prescribed oral medicines.
-These medicines work on the immune system from the inside to reduce the inflammation.
+If you use skin medications and your psoriasis still bothers you, you might be prescribed oral medication.
+This works on the immune system from the inside to reduce the inflammation.

 They include retinoid, immunosuppressant and biotherapy medicines that are generally prescribed by specialist doctors.